joshuab112/Blackjack/README.md

 ## How to Run
 1) Once you have downloaded the zip file, unzip the file and open a terminal on your machine.
 2) Navigate to the directory where the unzipped folder is located.
-3) Once you have reached the directory, run the command "python blackjack.py"
+3) Once you have reached the directory, run the command "python3 Blackjack.py"

 ## Additional Features